MochiMessenger/libmochi/CODING_GUIDELINES.md

 - **Write javadocs** unless an API is trivial (or not app-team-facing).
 Even for internal methods, though, if you do write a comment, make it a doc comment (like for Rust code), because it shows up in IDEs.

 - Our Java code gets minified with [Android's R8] tool, which scans for usages of all items (classes, methods, fields) and prunes those that are never used.
-It can't see usages from Rust code via JNI, so additional annotations are required. **Annotate classes, methods, and fields that are accessed via JNI with `@CalledFromNative`**, which is recognized by the directives in [`libsignal.pro`], to ensure they are kept.
+It can't see usages from Rust code via JNI, so additional annotations are required. **Annotate classes, methods, and fields that are accessed via JNI with `@CalledFromNative`**, which is recognized by the directives in [`libmochi.pro`], to ensure they are kept.

 [Android's R8]: https://developer.android.com/build/shrink-code
-[`libsignal.pro`]: ./java/shared/resources/META-INF/proguard/libsignal.pro
+[`libmochi.pro`]: ./java/shared/resources/META-INF/proguard/libmochi.pro

 # Swift